7 Best Python Libraries for Data Science Job You Should Explore

 1. Here is an example where I have plotted memory management stats and reference count using Matplotlib.

-2. To explore the different blocks in Matplotlib, I have written code to draw Indian flag using Matplotlib.
+2. To explore the different blocks in Matplotlib, I have written code to draw an Indian flag using Matplotlib.

 For instance, Numpy, Pandas, and Matplotlib are already part of this ecosystem.
-Scipy uses Numpy array stack.
+Scipy uses the Numpy array stack.
 Based on this array stack, it is easy to utilize various functions of Matplotlib and Pandas.

 Again, it is open source.
 You can give it a try.